Purani Kabar: Soundtrack

 The music soundtrack of Purani Kabar was composed by Isfaquel with lyrics penned by Vishu Raj.
-Assamese heartrob-singer Zubeen Garg sang two Hindi songs, "Kuch To Kaho" and "Dil Mein Churaya Ek Hasina".
+Assam heartthrob-singer Zubeen Garg made his playback singing debut where he sang two Hindi songs, "Kuch To Kaho" and "Dil Mein Churaya Ek Hasina".
+Bollywood pop singer and actress Sagarika (sister of Shaan) was supposed to sing in the film but opted out for unknown reason.